-I Total Organic Carbon (TOC) removal percentages ranged from 36.6% to 53.2%.
+I Total Organic Carbon (TOC) removal percentages ranged from 24.3% to 55.3%.

-2 Turbidity levels ranged from 0.02 to 0.30 with an average of 0.03 turbidity units.
-The lowest level of compliance on a monthly basis was 100%.

-3 Data listed are from 2015 and are the most recent testing done in accordance with regulations.

-4 Three sites exceeded the Action Level for Lead.
-One site exceeded the Action Level for Copper.

-5 Chloramine levels ranged from 0.78 to 3.1 ppm, with an average of 2.40 ppm.

-6 Fluoride levels ranged from 0.33 to 0.97 ppm, with an average of 0.70 ppm.

-7 Average listed is the greatest LRAA for any sample site during 2019.
-Total trihalomethane levels ranged from 26.4 to 61.5 ppb.
-Some people who drink water containing trihalomethanes in excess of the MCL over many years could experience problems with their liver, kidneys, or central nervous systems, and may have increased risk of getting cancer.

-8 Average listed is the greatest LRAA for any sample site during 2019.
-HAA5 levels ranged from 20.0 to 58.2 ppb.
+- 2 Turbidity levels ranged from 0.02 to 0.15 with an average of 0.03 turbidity units.
+The lowest level of compliance on a monthly basis was 100%. - 3 Data listed are from 2015 and are the most recent testing done in accordance with regulations. - 4 No sites exceeded the Action Level for either Lead or Copper. - 5 Chloramine levels ranged from 0.87 to 3.1 ppm, with an average of 2.35 ppm. - 6 Average listed is the greatest LRAA for any sample site during 2020.
+TTHM levels ranged from 28.9 to 74.0 ppb.
+Some people who drink water containing trihalomethanes in excess of the MCL over many years could experience problems with their liver, kidneys, or central nervous systems, and may have increased risk of getting cancer. - 7 Average listed is the greatest LRAA for any sample site during 2020.
+HAA5 levels ranged from 20.1 to 57.6 ppb.
 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.

+The City of Bloomington's Utilities

+Service Board (USB) meets every other

+Monday at 5:00 pm.
+USB meetings are

+open to the public and citizens are

+welcome to attend, observe, and record.

+For more information contact the

+Director's Office: (812) 349-3650 or

+CBUdirector@bloomington.in.gov

+THE FACTS ON LEAKS

+gallons or more per day

+A leaky faucet dripping at the rate of one drip per second can waste more than trillion gallons of wasted water each year and is equal to annual household water use in nearly

+3,000 gallons per year

+Minor water leaks account for nearly

+Repair

+leaks by checking faucet washers and gaskets for wear and replacing them if necessary gallons of water savings for the average family

+Homeowners

+10 percent on their water bills

+⊕EPA

+epa.gov/watersense

+Tyler Steury

+Water Quality Coordinator

+(812) 349-3655

+24-hour emergency: (812) 339-1444 wq@bloomington.in.gov